We are taking scrambled eggs to another level! Egg bhurji is absolutely loaded with flavor – and it’s so quick and easy

-Egg bhurji is basically just Indian scrambled eggs.
-Think: scrambled eggs with caramelized onions, sweet red bell pepper, spicy green serrano pepper and a few spices.
+Egg bhurji is essentially Indian scrambled eggs.
+Think: scrambled eggs with caramelized onions, sweet red bell pepper, spicy green serrano pepper, and a few spices.

 This humble egg dish is one that’s eaten in many Indian homes.
 It’s quick and easy and so, so tasty.
 You can serve it with roti or paratha (if you’re gluten-free, then try it with my 3-ingredient paleo naan).

-My little toddler Tony likes this egg scramble too – I couldn’t resist sharing these pictures of him “helping” me take blog photos.
-He just couldn’t wait until I was done to take a bite.
+My toddler Tony likes this egg scramble too – I couldn’t resist sharing these pictures of him “helping” me take blog photos.
+He couldn’t wait until I was done to take a bite.
 I used to leave out the serrano pepper from the recipe to reduce the spice for him, but now he seems to be just fine with it.
 He’s definitely an Indian baby who loves Indian food, lol.
 I use half a serrano pepper in the whole thing but feel free to adapt the spice level to your taste.
 Also, so you know – the more you cook serranos or other green chilies, the less spicy they are.

 Bhurji makes for a great snack or meal – it’s something that you can make any time of the day.
 As a child, I loved eating it with warm paratha, but now that I no longer tolerate gluten, I stick to enjoying it on its own or, as I mentioned earlier, with my paleo naan.
 I have a paleo paratha too – now I’m wondering how my paratha would taste with this bhurji as a filling (I have a feeling it’d be amazing).
 I’ll have to report back and let you know – if you try it first, tell me!
 I love how I come up with food ideas AS I write blog posts… I tell ya, I am obsessed with food.
 I literally dream about recipes.